"Go Ye into All the World and Preach the Gospel....."

 And he brought Him to Jerusalem, and set Him on a pinnacle of the temple, and said unto Him.
 If thou be the Son of God, cast thyself down from hence: For it is written, He shall give His angels charge over thee, to keep thee: And in their hands they shall bear thee up, lest at any time thou dash thy foot against a stone.
 [This is Psalms 91:11-12] And Jesus answering said unto him, It is said, Thou shalt not tempt the Lord thy God.
 [This is Deuteronomy 6:16]

 And when the devil had ended all temptations he departed Him for a season.
-And Jesus returned in the power of the Spirit into Galilee".
+And Jesus returned in the power of the Spirit into Galilee.”

-John 4:23-24, "But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship Him.
-God is a Spirit: and they that worship Him must worship Him in spirit and in truth."
 See how important it is to know the truth of God’s Word and if we don't we can't really worship and fellowship with our God with the freedom that we need to be able to help set ourselves free with the truth of God’s Word so we can help set others free.
-John 1:17, "For the law was given by Moses, but grace and truth came by Jesus Christ."
-John 8:32, "And ye shall know the truth, and the truth shall set you free."
+John 1:17, “For the law was given by Moses, but grace and truth came by Jesus Christ.”
+John 8:32, “And ye shall know the truth, and the truth shall set you free.”
 The Word of God-Jesus-the Truth.

 We learned earlier in First Corinthians 1:30, "But of Him are ye in Christ Jesus, who of God is made unto us wisdom."
 This is how we are able to learn the Bible when we are first born again and how I could begin to read my Bible and learn how I was born again.
 We must then desire to fulfill Colossians 1:9-10 and be filled with the knowledge of His will in all wisdom and spiritual understanding.
 "For this cause we also, since the day we heard it, do not cease to pray for you, and to desire that ye might be filled with the knowledge of His will in all wisdom and spiritual understanding; That ye might walk worthy of the Lord unto all pleasing, being fruitful in every good work, and increasing in the knowledge of God;"